pstefanovic/grpc-load-balancing/README.md

 kubectl logs -f -l app=client -n proxy
 ```

-Proxy discoveres new server instances, sets up connections and starts balancing RPCs to them.
-The proxy brings in a
+Proxy discovers new server instances, sets up connections and starts balancing RPCs to them.
+But it will slightly add on
-bunch of features.
-But it will slightly add on latency and could result in even two extra node hops (client[@node1] ->
+latency and could result in even two extra node hops (client[@node1] ->
 proxy[@node2] -> server[@node3]).

 However, what if we scale the proxy itself (it's running as a headless service but only with 1 instance), say from 1 to